Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Hence, considering that the type of molecule is AX3E2, the molecular geometry of ClF3 is T-shaped.

-Take note that the two pairs of nonbonding electrons were not drawn with solid wedge and broken wedge, although it should be apparent to you that to minimize repulsive forces, one lone pair is situated somewhat towards you, while the other lone pair is directed away from you.
+Take note that the two pairs of nonbonding electrons were not drawn with solid wedge and broken wedge, although it should be apparent that to minimize repulsive forces, one lone pair is situated somewhat towards you, while the other lone pair is directed away from you.

 Additional Information: Electron Pair Geometry

 In determining molecular geometry, we treat the lone pairs around the central atom as if they are not there.
-However, there is a type of chemical geometry that treats the lone pair as if it is a substituent atom.
+However, a type of chemical geometry treats the lone pair as if it is a substituent atom.
 This is the electron pair geometry.
 With this, ClF3 has a molecular geometry of T-shaped, but its electron pair geometry is trigonal bipyramidal.